rugbyprof/2143-ObjectOrientedProgramming/python_intro.md

 ```

 ## Variables and Types
-- Python is completely object oriented, and not "statically typed".
-- You do not need to declare variables before using them, or declare their type.
-- Every variable in Python is an object.
+Python is completely object oriented, and not "statically typed".
+You do not need to declare variables before using them, or declare their type.
+Every variable in Python is an object.

 This tutorial will go over a few basic types of variables.

-### Numbers
+#### Numbers
-Python supports two types of numbers:
-- integers
-- floating point

-It also supports complex numbers, which will not be explained in this tutorial.
+Python supports two types of numbers - integers and floating point numbers.
+(It also supports complex numbers, which will not be explained in this tutorial).

 To define an integer, use the following syntax:
 ```python